smesgr9000/VCS-SD-TV-Mod/Readme.md

 ![Some revision of the outputboard.
 First revision with throughole components instead of surface mounted parts](./outputboard.jpg)
 _Some revision.
 Latest on the left_

+## ordering boards

+To order the latest version.
+Open _outputboard_ or _vcsboard_ in KiCad with the KiCad PCB-Editor.
+Use _Fabrication Output_ > _Gerber_ and select an output folder and agree with _Plot_ with the default configruation.
+Also use _Fabrication Output_ > _Drill Files_ than select the same output folder and agree with _Generate Drill File_.

+The ordering and manufacturing depends on your selected PCB manufacturer.
+For www.pcbway.com:

+- enter length/width (33mm x 31.5mm for _vcsboard_; 33.9mm x 23.5mm _outputboard_)
+- 2 layers
+- 0.8mm thickness
+- FR4
+- TG 150-160
+- 6/6mil Min Tracking
+- 0.3mm Hole Size
+- Solder Mask - any is fine
+- Silkscreen - any is fine
+- No Edge Connector
+- Finish - any is fine but would suggest HASL
+- Tending Vias
+- 1oz Finish Copper

+Upload a zip containing the above generated files.
+Currently the price for 5 boards should be 5$ for both designs.

 ## build boards